rohanp/LDFMap/README.md

 		returns the MxM Markov transition matrix, which gives the transitional probability between any two structures.
 	"""
+def main(filename, num_atoms, num_models):
+        """ Runs all the above methods and saves their results in output/ """
 ```

 # Example Usage: